Simiine/travelling-foodie/README.md

 #### Summernote error
 clean() got an unexpected keyword argument 'styles'

+I fixed this iss with summernote by removing the summernote import from the top of the models.py file and changing....

 ## Deployment
 The live deployment can be found using the following URL - https://events-planner-p3.herokuapp.com/